ji-zai/personal-site/content/essays/seek-truth.md

 For a person in a village who desperately needs to build a boat to get across a large body of water, e = mc^2 isn't valuable at all, even though it is an incredibly powerful truth that tells a lot about the world we live in.

-Therefore, relevancy is critical for a person to value a truth.
+Therefore, relevancy is critical for the mind to value a truth.

 Another way to look at it is:
 - Relevancy is how aligned it is with your want.